UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 Add all the following codes in the .py file in your {ref}`Editor <Fig. 1>`, not your console!

--	Clear your variables, import numpy and define the following arrays in your file:
+-	Clear your variables, import NumPy and define the following arrays in your file:

 	```x = np.arange(-np.pi, np.pi,0.5)```